-795,8 INTERNSHIP IN EDUCATIONAL ADMINISTRATION 2 credits each (May be repeated for a total of six credits) Work under a practicing administrator involving experience in optimum number of administrative tasks.
-Includes seminars and written work.

-895 FIELD EXPERIENCE: THE SUPERINTENDENCY
+- 795,6 INTERNSHIP IN EDUCATIONAL ADMINISTRATION 2 credits each (May be repeated for a total of six credits) Work under a practicing administrator involving experience in optimum number of administrative tasks.
+Includes seminars and written work. - 895 FIELD EXPERIENCE: THE SUPERINTENDENCY 2 credits Prerequisite: permission of instructor.
+Cooperative, field-based experience in central office of a school district in which student performs assignments in administrative task areas. - 896 FIELD EXPERIENCE IN SCHOOL PLANT PLANNING 2 credits Prerequisite: permission of instructor.

-2 credits

-Prerequisite: permission of instructor.
-Cooperative, field-based experience in central office of

-a school district in which student performs assignments in administrative task areas.
-898 FIELD EXPERIENCE IN SCHOOL PLANT PLANNING 2 credits Prerequisite: permission of instructor.
 Selected field experiences.
-Emphasis on analysis of school

-Prerequisite: permission of instructor.
-Selected field expenences.
-Emphasis on analysis of school enrollments, evaluation of school plants and financial aspects of plant planning.

-INDEPENDENT STIDY

-897 INDEPENDENT STUDY 1-3 credits (May be repeated for a total of six credits) Prerequisite: permission of adviser.
+Emphasis on analysis of school enrollments, evaluation of school plants and financial aspects of plant planning. - 897 INDEPENDENT STUDY 1-3 credits (May be repeated for a total of six credits) Prerequisite: permission of adviser.
 In-depth study of a research problem in education.
-Student must be able to demonstrate critical and analytical skills in dealing with a problem in secondary education.

-898 RESEARCH PROJECT IN SPECIAL AREAS Prerequisite: permission of adviser.
-Critical and in-depth study of specific problem in educational administration.

-899 DISSERTATION 1-20 credits Prerequisite: permission of adviser.
+Student must be able to demonstrate critical and analytical skills in dealing with a problem in secondary education. - 898 RESEARCH PROJECT IN SPECIAL AREAS 1-2 credits Prerequisite: permission of adviser.
+Critical and in-depth study of specific problem in educational administration. - 899 DISSERTATION 1-20 credits Prerequisite: permission of adviser.
 Specific research problem that requires student to apply research skills and techniques to the problem being studied.